Secre-C/PersonaSpriteTools/README.md

 Usage: `AssembleSprite.py <path to sprite component folder> <type of sprite file to build (spd or spr)>`

+## PatchSprite.py
+Patches an existing sprite archive, replacing or appending sprites and textures

+Usage: `PatchSprite.py <path to sprite archive> <path to directory containing sprite entries and textures to patch>`

 ## RoundUpTextureDimensions.py
 (For DDS and PNG) rounds up a texture's dimensions to the next 2<sup>n</sup> or (2<sup>n</sup> + 2<sup>n-1</sup>), and fills added pixels with transparent pixels.